Copied to Clipboard

 You might also be putting your allergies closer to your skin than you think.
-Chemical ingredients such as parabens and hydantoin can be found in many bath products and are commonly linked to allergic reactions.
+Chemical ingredients, such as parabens, hydantoin, and phenoxyethanol, can be found in many bath products and are commonly linked to allergic reactions.

 Skin conditions ranging from mild to severe can cause uncontrollable itching.
-Shingles, acne, psoriasis, eczema, and even sunburn are going to have you scratching for relief.
+Shingles, acne, psoriasis, eczema, and even sunburn may have you scratching for relief.